My friend just rolled her eyes at me. Even though we were on the phone, I could tell.

 Life IS busy.

 We have plenty of obligations and expectations to meet.
-There’s barely enough time to finish the stuff on our loonng to-do list, let alone find time to chase our dreams.
+There’s barely enough time to finish the stuff on our loonng to-do list, let alone find time to work on our long-term goals or chase our dreams.

 That’s why the dream always gets deferred.